 CONCLUSION

-Analysis on identifying the agricultural productivity of small onion crop over Tamil Nadu using Productivity Index revealed that the state had been a Moderate Productive Region for the study period of 2000-2014.
-Among the seven Agro Climate Zones, the western zone was highly productive, whereas the hilly and high rainfall zone were low productive region for small onion.
+Study with productivity index of small onion crop over Tamil Nadu revealed that the state had been a Moderate Productive Region for the study period of 2000-2014.
+Among the seven Agro Climate Zones, the western zone was identified as highly productive, whereas the hilly and high rainfall zone were low productive region for small onion.
 The other four zone viz., North Eastern Zone, North Western Zone, Cauvery Delta Zone and Southern Zone were moderately productive region for small onion.
 The excess rainfall had negative influence on the small onion production, which insisted that the drainage facility must be ensured during rainy season for higher production of small onion.

 REFERENCES